 While Black female startup founders have received just 0.34 percent of the total venture capital spent in the U.S. so far this year — a far cry from being representative — the dollars invested in their companies is on the rise, an analysis of Crunchbase data shows.

 Venture funding to U.S. startups led by Black women is on track to outpace the past five years, according to Crunchbase data.
-Startups with at least one Black woman as a founder have raised around $494 million so far in 2021, already surpassing the $484 million raised in all of 2020, according to our data.
+Startups with at least one Black woman as a founder have raised around $494 million so far in 2021, already surpassing the $484 million raised in all of 2018, the previous five-year high, according to our data.

 Notably, Black women are better represented in the subset of funded Black founders than women in general are among all the funded startups in the U.S. About one-third of funding to Black startup founders every year goes to companies led by Black women, while funding to female founders overall is consistently in the single-digit percentages.